 5 A player's obligation when joining or rejoining his team after the start of the match to 'report to the referee' must be interpreted as meaning 'to draw the attention of the referee from the touch-line.'
-The signal from the referee shall be made by a definite gesture which makes the player understand that he may come into the field of play; it is not necessary for the referee to wait until the game is stopped, (This does not apply in respect of an infringement of Law IV) but the referee is the sole judge of the moment in which he gives his signal of acknowledgment.
+The signal from the referee shall be made by a definite gesture which makes the player understand that he may come into the field of play; it is not necessary for the the field of play; it is not necessary for the referee to wait until the game is stopped, (This does not apply in respect of an infringement of Law IV) but the referee is the sole judge of the moment in which he gives his signal of acknowledgment.